cosmos/cosmos-sdk/docs/spec/ibc/queues.md

 For example, an application may wish to allow a single fungible asset to be transferred between and held on multiple blockchains while preserving conservation of supply.
 The application can mint asset vouchers on chain _B_ when a particular IBC packet is committed to chain _B_, and require outgoing sends of that packet on chain _A_ to escrow an equal amount of the asset on chain _A_ until the vouchers are later redeemed back to chain _A_ with an IBC packet in the reverse direction.
 This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain _B_ can later be redeemed back to chain _A_.

+This section provides a high-level specification of the queue interface and a list of the necessary proofs.
+To implement wire-compatible IBC, chain _A_ and chain _B_ must also use a common encoding format.
+An example binary encoding format can be found in Appendix C.

 ### 3.1 Queue Specification